tyleha/beneathdata/content/4 - Email Data.md

 ...
 ```

-The second reason is that by setting a series of `Period`s as our DataFrame index, pandas automatically converted it to a `PeriodIndex` class for us which is super, super fast and easy to remap to a different timezone or slice (as we saw above).
-As it turns out, a series of plain `Period`s is actually incredibly non-performant to slice. #TODO improve this paragraph
+The second reason is that by setting a series of `Period`s as our DataFrame index, pandas automatically the periods to a `PeriodIndex` array for us which is super, super performant and easy to remap to a different timezone or slice (as we saw above).
+As it turns out, a series of plain `Period`s is actually incredibly expensive to slice as broadcasting is not available.

 ### Build heatmap DataFrame

 Our email DataFrame now contains all the info we need to build our heatmap.
-Now, for each month, we'll need count the number of emails received each hour of the day for each month.
-If that sounds like a few `for` loops and a lot of boilerplate code, you haven't used pandas' `value_counts()`:
+For each month, we'll need count the number of emails received each hour of the day for each month.
+If that sounds like a few `for` loops and a lot of boilerplate code, you haven't used pandas' `value_counts()` before:

 ```python
 mindate = df.timestamp.min()